willkoehler/docs/rubber_v2.2.2/rubber_aws_deploy.md

     bundle exec cap deploy               # deploy the app (afte the first deploy) bundle exec cap deploy:migrate       # (if needed) to install db migrations

-Run at any time to update packages on the server.

-    bundle exec cap rubber:bootstrap     # updates packages on the server if server is already bootstrapped

 You should be able to re-run rubber:bootstrap any time.
 If the bootstrapping process is interrupted, rubber:bootstrap is smart enough to pick up where it left off.
 If, for some reason, rubber:bootstrap